From "Make-Do U" to Florida's Top Christian University

 The University’s resources have also grown significantly during these early years.
 The University faculty has grown to 162 full-time faculty members.
 The full-time faculty is well prepared and highly trained with degrees from major research universities throughout the country.
 Approximately 81 percent of the University faculty has their doctorate or highest degree available in their fields.

-The Warren Library houses 350,000 volumes, 121 computers and 28 study rooms.
+The Warren Library provides students with access to more than 430,000 books, journals and media resources along with 156 computers and 28 study rooms.
 In 2000, the University became Florida’s first wireless campus.
 The University’s endowment support has grown dramatically in the past decade and, including funds functioning as endowments, the University now has one of the largest university endowments in Florida on a per-student basis.